67th Infantry Regiment "Legnano": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 30 September 1975 the 67th Infantry Regiment "Legnano" and the regiment's II Battalion and IV Mechanized Battalion were disbanded.
-The next day the regiment's I Battalion in Montorio Veronese was reorganized and renamed 85th Mechanized Infantry Battalion "Verona", while the regiment's III Battalion in Montorio Veronese was reorganized and renamed 30th Mechanized Infantry Battalion "Pisa".
+On 30 September 1975, the 67th Infantry Regiment "Legnano" and the regiment's II Battalion and IV Mechanized Battalion were disbanded.
+The next day the regiment's I Battalion became an autonomous unit and was renamed 85th Mechanized Infantry Battalion "Verona", while the regiment's III Battalion became an autonomous unit and was renamed 30th Mechanized Infantry Battalion "Pisa".
+On 29 October 1975, the 68th Infantry Regiment "Legnano" was disbanded.
+The next day the regiment's I Battalion in Bergamo became an autonomous unit and was renamed 68th Mechanized Infantry Battalion "Palermo", which was assigned the flag and traditions of the 68th Infantry Regiment "Legnano".
+On the same date, the regiment's IV Mechanized Battalion in Monza became an autonomous unit and was renamed 67th Mechanized Infantry Battalion "Montelungo", which was assigned the flag and traditions of the 67th Infantry Regiment "Legnano".
 On 29 October 1975 the 68th Infantry Regiment "Legnano" was disbanded and the regiment's IV Mechanized Battalion in Monza was renamed 67th Mechanized Infantry Battalion "Montelungo" and assigned the flag and traditions of the 67th Infantry Regiment "Legnano".
 To avoid confusion with the Mechanized Brigade "Legnano" the battalion's name was changed from "Legnano" to "Montelungo" to commemorate the battle the regiment had fought there on 8 December 1943.

 The battalion was assigned to the Mechanized Brigade "Legnano" and consisted of a command, a command and services company, three mechanized companies with M113 armored personnel carriers, and a heavy mortar company with M106 mortar carriers with 120mm Mod.
 63 mortars.
+At the time the battalion fielded 896 men (45 officers, 100 non-commissioned officers, and 751 soldiers).
 From 7 June to 10 November 1983 the battalion was assigned to the Multinational Force in Lebanon.